Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Numerical Experiments

-Finally, we demonstrate the performance of the inference procedure.
-The objective is to demonstrate the validity of the estimated confidence intervals.
-To this end, we estimate the effect of a 1\% change in price on demand and compute the corresponding confidence intervals of this effect.
-To simulate the data, we consider a random-coefficients logit model of demand with 3 products across 100 markets.
+To simulate the data, we consider a random coefficient logit model of demand with 3 products across 100 markets.
 We set the true model parameters to be $\beta_{ik} \sim \mathcal{N}(1, 0.5), \alpha_{i} \sim \mathcal{N}(-1,0.5)$.
-The effect of a 1\% increase in a product's price is given by As discussed earlier, one way to estimate this effect is to compute the sample analog of this using the estimated $\hat{\pi}$, such that $\hat{\theta} = \frac{1}{n}\sum_{i = 1}^{n}m(w_i,\hat{\pi})$.
+The effect of a 1\% increase in a product's price is given by As discussed earlier, one way to estimate this effect is to compute the sample analog of this using the estimated $\hat{\pi}$, such that $\hat{\theta} = \frac{1}{n}\sum_{i = 1}^{n}m(w_{jt},\hat{\pi})$.
 However, as we pointed out earlier, the distribution of $\hat{\theta}$ might not be asymptotically normal.
 To demonstrate this, in Figure \ref{fig:no_correct}, we display the histogram of the estimated effect across 50 random samples by using the plug-in method.
-We standardize the estimates and plot them against the standard normal distribution.
+We standardize the estimates by subtracting the mean and then dividing by the standard deviation and plot them against the standard normal distribution.
 As one can observe the distribution appears multi-modal and deviates from a standard normal distribution.
-Next, we use our proposed debiased estimator and plot the standardized estimates across 50 samples in Figure \ref{fig:with_correct}.
-As one can note the resultant distribution with the debiased estimator is much closer to a standard normal.
-Finally, we calculate the 95\% confidence intervals using our debiased estimator across 50 random simulations.
-In Table \ref{tab:inference}, we report the bias (mean absolute error from all simulations) and the coverage i.e., the percentage of times the true parameter is covered in the estimated confidence intervals.
+Next, we use our proposed debiased estimator and plot the standardized estimates across 50 samples of draws in Figure \ref{fig:with_correct}.
+The resultant distribution with the debiased estimator is much closer to a standard normal.
+Finally, we calculate the 95\% confidence intervals using our debiased estimator across 50 random draws.
+In Table \ref{tab:inference}, we report the bias (mean absolute error from all draws) and the coverage i.e., the percentage of times the true parameter is covered in the estimated confidence intervals.
 We find that bias across both data-generating processes (RCL and MNL) is notably low, reflecting only a -0.0001 difference from the true effect.
 The coverage rate of the 95\% confidence interval in our corrected model is 90\%, indicating good coverage.
 This shows that our debiased estimator can be used to conduct valid inference in finite samples.